London Borough of Wandsworth

 Licensing Requirements

-There is currently one property licensing scheme operating in Wandsworth.
+There are three property licensing scheme operating in Wandsworth.
 We will help you choose the right licence for your property:

 In Wandsworth you need a mandatory HMO licence if your property meets the standard test, self-contained flat test or converted building test HMO definition in section 254 of the Housing Act 2004 and is occupied by five or more people.